 20) Manage all of your budgets with this handy script.
 Some accounts are comprised of hundreds of campaigns and managing these can be time-consuming and tricky.
 This script allows us to make budget changes in a Google Sheet.

 21) Bid By Weather.
 The Bid by weather script allows you to apply a bid modifier based on the weather through the OpenWeatherMap API.
 This is beneficial for businesses that depend on seasonality, as they will be able to automatically modify their ad position through this.
-For example, a sun cream brand may choose to bid more aggressively on days where the sun is shining and reduce bids on rainy days (thank you Great British Summer).
+For example, a sun cream brand may choose to bid more aggressively on days when the sun is shining and reduce bids on rainy days (thank you Great British Summer).

 22) Pause Ads With Low CTR.
 With this script, you are able to pause the lower CTR ad in each ad group (based on if there is at least one other ad in the ad group).
 Manually, this can take a long time to do, so this script enables you to easily keep the better performing ad running, meaning lower costs and higher CTRs.